wavefrontHQ/help/onboarding/next_steps.md

 Explore the full range of supported integrations in the [Integrations](/integrations) page.

-To learn more about integrations, see the [Integrations documentation](https://docs.wavefront.com/integrations.html).
+Learn more about integrations from the [Integrations documentation](https://docs.wavefront.com/integrations.html).

 ### Explore Notifications